Andrea Pirlo: Managerial career

 In August 2019, Pirlo enrolled in the UEFA Pro Licence courses at Coverciano.
 On 30 July 2020, Pirlo was appointed head coach of Serie C club Juventus U23, the reserve side of his former club Juventus.
 Nine days later, following the dismissal of Maurizio Sarri, Pirlo was appointed head coach of the first team, signing a two-year contract.
 Pirlo received his UEFA Pro Licence on 16 September 2020.
 Pirlo received 107 out of 110 after his oral validation of his 30-page thesis, entitled "The football that I would like" (Il calcio che vorrei).
 Pirlo cited the teams that "inspired [his] idea of football" as "the Barcelona of Johan Cruyff and then of Pep Guardiola, the Ajax of Louis van Gaal, the Milan of Carlo Ancelotti, and the Juventus of Antonio Conte".

 In his first competitive match as a head coach, on 20 September 2020, Juventus won 3–0 at home in a league game against Sampdoria.
 He made his Champions League debut as a manager on 20 October, leading Juventus to a 2–0 away win over Dynamo Kyiv; as a result, he became only the third Juventus manager after Lippi and Capello to win his first away game in the competition.

 On 20 January 2021, Pirlo won his first trophy as manager with Juventus, beating Napoli 2–0 in the 2020 Supercoppa Italiana.
 On 9 March 2021, Juventus were eliminated from the 2020–21 UEFA Champions League by Porto in the round of 16 on the away goals rule, drawing 4–4 on aggregate.
 On 2 May 2021, Juventus' run of nine consecutive titles was mathematically ended by Internazionale who were confirmed as champions.
 On 19 May, Pirlo won the Coppa Italia with Juventus following a 2–1 victory over Atalanta in the final.
 On 23 May, the final day of the league, Pirlo managed to secure a fourth-place finish for Juventus after a 4–1 away win over Bologna, one point above Napoli which drew 1–1 with Verona, granting Juventus qualification to the following season's Champions League.
 Five days later, on 28 May, Juventus announced the departure of Pirlo from his managerial position at the club.

 On 12 June 2022, Pirlo was appointed as manager of Turkish club Fatih Karagümrük.
+The club later announced Pirlo's release on 24 May 2023.

+On 27 June 2023, Pirlo was appointed manager of Sampdoria, who had just been relegated to Serie B that season.
+After completing the season in seventh place, he was confirmed for the next season but was sacked on 29 August 2024 after a dismal start to the club's 2024–25 Serie B, with only one point in the first three league games.

+On 25 July 2025, Pirlo was appointed manager of Emirati club Dubai United, then of the UAE First Division League.